pyl32/Text-Classification/README.md

 ## Conclusion
 The combined CNN-LSTM model achieves robust performance in sentiment classification tasks, efficiently capturing both local patterns and broader contextual information in textual data.

+The purpose of the Text Classification Project using CNN and LSTM is to efficiently automate the categorization of textual data, specifically to classify article reviews into positive or negative sentiments.
+This automation facilitates rapid insight generation from unstructured data, reducing manual analysis efforts and providing scalable, cost-effective text processing.

 #### How This Project Benefits a Company:
 - Enhanced Decision-Making: Quickly identify customer sentiment, enabling responsive decision-making.